ivandemchenko01/ivandemchenko01/README.md

 # 💫 About Me:
-🔭 I'm currently working as Middle Fullstack developer (NestJS, AWS, React) <br>🌱 Also I'm learning how to DevOps at Enterprise level
+🌱 I'm learning how to DevOps at Enterprise level

 ## 🌐 Socials: